nekogochan/GeorgiyO/README.md

 #### Functional library
 [here](https://github.com/GeorgiyO/functional).
 Vavr doesn't give me the functionality I need (like currying)

-_have now_: Functional interfaces with currying
+_have now_: Functional interfaces with currying, Reference-classes

 _planning next_: Add interfaces for primitive types (int, long, double).
 Now thinks about naming of these functions (some like IIO_O that mean (int, int, Object) -> Object)